Evovest/EvoTrees.jl/docs/src/index.md

 ### GPU Training

-Is running on a CUDA enabled machine, training and inference on GPU is triggered through the `device` kwarg.
+If running on a CUDA enabled machine, training and inference on GPU can be triggered through the `device` kwarg:

 ```julia
 m = fit_evotree(config, dtrain; target_name="y", device="gpu");